Sponsorship proposal

 How to create a flexible template for your sponsorship request

 Flexible, that’s the word.
-It means that you don’t need to write an entirely new proposal for each brand, but compile a pitch with several open parts where to add the relevant information.
-Don’t make the mistake to send the same proposal to everyone, generic templates don’t work.
+It means that you don’t need to write an entirely new proposal for each brand but compile a pitch with several open parts where to add the relevant information.
+Don’t make the mistake of sending the same proposal to everyone, generic templates don’t work.

 1. Introduction of a sponsorship proposal